BlackBerry Dynamics

 The BlackBerry Dynamics (BD) platform consists of BD Runtime, the BD Network Operation Center (NOC), and BD servers.

 The BD Runtime is included in every BD mobile app.
 The runtime has an API that gives the app access to activation, user authentication, secure storage, communication behind the firewall, and much more, all while enforcing security policies on behalf of the organization.
-To work with the BD Runtime, you need to download the BlackBerry Dynamics SDK for the target platform (iOS, Android, Cordova, Xamarin).
+To work with the BD Runtime, you need to download the BlackBerry Dynamics SDK for the target platform (iOS, Android, Cordova, React Native).

 BlackBerry UEM